 Fidelity Magellan Fund overview

 The Fidelity Magellan Fund (FMAGX) invests primarily in common stocks of US and foreign issuers.
-It invests in either growth stocks, value stocks, or both.
-The fund is managed by Jeffrey Feingold, who has been at the helm since September 2011.
+It invests in growth stocks, value stocks, or both.

-The fund manager undertakes the bottom-up investment approach, which involves a fundamental analysis of the issuers by looking at factors like the financial condition and industry position.
-The manager also looks at macro factors such as market and economic conditions before selecting stocks for the portfolio.
+The fund’s manager uses a bottom-up investment approach.
+This means that he performs fundamental analyses of issuers by looking at factors such as their financial conditions and industry positions.
+He also looks at macroeconomic factors such as market and economic conditions before selecting stocks for the fund.